Kasireddy-Seshi-Reddy/Image_Generator/README.md

 5: Image Generation - Gemini and OpenAI

-#This applicationh helps the users to generate images based on users requirement by providing a simple prompt
+#This application helps the users to generate images based on users requirement by providing a simple prompt
 discribing the features to be included in the image.